 Mission: Part of the Kingfisher group, we are the UK's largest direct and online supplier of trade tools, accessories and hardware products.
 We despatch thousands of parcels every week for next day and weekend delivery to tradesmen, handymen and serious DIY enthusiasts ...

-I have been working at Screwfix full-time (More than a year)
+I have been working at Screwfix full-time (More than 10 years)

 Advice to Management

 This is a role with great family values and a great work life balance.
 The business really cars about you.

 I applied through an employee referral.
 The process took 1+ week.
 I interviewed at Screwfix.

 I heard from a friend about a vacancy coming up due to 2 new stores opening up in the coming months so decided to go on Screwfix website.

 As expected the postition was advertised, I had to submit a CV and take part in an online assessment which asked a combination of practical and experience based questions.